 Significantly, the ASA set a clear benchmark for transparency in their September 2022 ruling:

-“not to mislead by omitting information that was likely to material from their ads, such as information related to the potential risks and costs involved in participating in shared ownership schemes”.
+“not to mislead by omitting information that was likely to be material from their ads, such as information related to the potential risks and costs involved in participating in shared ownership schemes”.

 Still it was shocking to discover L&Q promoting shared ownership under the slogan ‘Black Friday‘.
 It’s a slogan which trivialises one of the most expensive and impactful transactions most households will ever undertake.